-This romantic suspense was published by Random House on November 18, 2014 and has 304 pages.
+This romantic suspense is a eARC edition that was published by Random House on November 18, 2014 and has 304 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Pros and Cons, Top Secret Twenty-One, Two for the Dough, Stephanie Plum #3 – #7, Visions of Sugar Plums, Wicked Charms, Love Overboard, Stephanie Plums, Plum Spooky, , Tricky Twenty-Two, The Pursuit, The Scam, Curious Minds, Turbo Twenty-Three
+Other books by this author which I have reviewed include Pros and Cons, The Pursuit, The Scam, Top Secret Twenty-One, Two for the Dough, Stephanie Plum #3 – #7, Visions of Sugar Plums, Wicked Charms, Love Overboard, Stephanie Plums, Plum Spooky, , Tricky Twenty-Two, Curious Minds, Turbo Twenty-Three, Dangerous Minds

 Third in the Fox & O’Hare funny romantic suspense series and revolving around a most unlikely partnership between FBI agent and international con artist.